NEGOTIATING SOVEREIGNTY: CHALLENGES OF SECULARISM AND NATION BUILDING IN CENTRAL EASTERN EUROPE SINCE 1780

 Global Historical Insights

-On the plane of global history, the project will offer new insights into the roots and the prehistory of the conflicted relationship between transnational institutions and state sovereignty.
+On the plane of global history, it will offer new insights into the roots and the prehistory of the conflicted relationship between transnational institutions and state sovereignty.

 Financiële details & Tijdlijn